nvibert/terraform-build-windows/README.md

 # terraform-build-windows

-A sample to try out Terraform in Windows with a sample web application and a simple Terraform provider.
+Instructions and an example of how to build a custom Terraform provider in Windows.
+Comes with instructions to install a sample web application that Terraform will interact with.

-When you want to compile a Terraform provider, it's sometimes confusing to work out how to do it and in which folder to push it.
+I started writing this as it's sometimes confusing to work out how to compile a Terraform provider in Windows and in which folder to run it.
-It's even more confusing in Windows when you spend most of your time on a Mac: these instructions are mostly about helping others who run into this challenge.
+It's even more confusing when you spend most of your time on a Mac: these instructions are mostly about helping others who run into this challenge.

+The walk-through process below will let you compile a custom Terraform provider and interact with a sample web application.

+The provider and application were built by the awesome [Antoine](https://github.com/adeleporte/).

 ## Assumptions and Format

-The format used in the create-terrraform-provider-windows.txt assumes your provider is leveraging the following syntax.
+The format used below assumes your provider is leveraging the following syntax.

-Obviously, replace "vmware.com", "edu" and "ctoa" as per your preference.
+Obviously if you want to use your build your own custom Terraform provider, you can replace "vmware.com", "edu" and "ctoa" as per your preference.

 For more details, check out the details on the HashiCorp [website](https://www.terraform.io/docs/language/providers/requirements.html).